-FREE SPEECH, STUDENTS PUBLICATION, ASSEMBLY, AND OFF-CAMPUS BEHAVIOR of the Florida Constitution.
-One of the basic purposes of education is to prepare you for responsible self-expression and the free exchange of ideas.
+FREE SPEECH, STUDENTS PUBLICATION, ASSEMBLY, AND OFF-CAMPUS BEHAVIOR and School Sponsored Activities

+Citizens are guaranteed self-expression under the First and Fourteenth Amendments of the United of the Florida Constitution.
+One of the basic purposes of education is to prepare you for responsible selfexpression and the free exchange of ideas.